Looking for an Onsen in Fukuoka? Here’s Why Beppu is Your Best Bet

 Step 1: Upon Arrival in Beppu (Your First Stop)

-Whether you arrive by train or bus, make your first stop at the WANDER COMPASS BEPPU tourist information center inside Beppu Station.
+Whether you arrive by train or bus, make your first stop at WANDER COMPASS BEPPU, the tourist information center just outside Beppu Station’s east (seaside) exit, right by the bus stops (open 8:45 AM–6:00 PM).
 The English-speaking staff can provide you with maps, answer questions, and sell convenient one-day city bus passes (My Beppu Free Pass), which are essential for getting around the city.

 Step 2: Choose Your Onsen Experience